basilwong/basilwong.github.io/_portfolio/992-titanic-competition.md

 * Cabin:
     * Again is missing too many values.
 Will be dropped.
 * Embarked:
     * Passengers on the ship may have had their quarters located based on when they embarked in addition to pclass.
 This may affect their survival rate.
-The correlation for this catagory will be explored.
+The correlation for this category will be explored.

 ```python